Krablaosky/reading-notes/reflection.md

 #### For Instance
 All of the above text has been formatted using *Markdown* A series of different symbols builds the style and brings it to life.
+There are so many cool ways to customize it and make it your own.

 This image below is pretty **exciting**